projectcuisines/fillet/README.md

 some of the parameters were meaningless for some implementations, so a revised protocol, v1.1, is currently in preparation.

-Protocoal v2.0 will consist of the actual comparisosn between different community models.
+Protocol v2.0 will consist of the actual comparisosn between different community models.
 We're currently comparing the following codes:
 <a href="https://academic.oup.com/mnras/article/514/4/5105/6609498">ESTM</a>,
 <a href="https://iopscience.iop.org/article/10.3847/PSJ/ac49eb/pdf">HEXTOR</a>,